IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 (Get a blurb and image from Eric, but basically explain how folks can order yearbooks online, and if they order by ___ date, they get a dedication to their student included for free.)

+**It isn't too late to send in photos!
+Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**

+Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
+In the email please include your students’ names, grades, and teachers.

+We’ll do our best to make sure everyone is included, so snap away!
+Thank you!

 {{< fig src="color_march.jpg" align="center" class="max-w-xs" >}}

 ## Color Run is June 5